 A quantitative stock-dynamic model is used in assessing the West Greenland stock of Pandalus borealis.
 It is a simple surplus production model based on a Schaefer model of stock dynamics.
-The model tracks biomass indices provided by standardized series of fishery catch:effort ratios and a research trawl survey executed annually since 1988.
+The model tracks biomass indices provided by standardised series of fishery catch:effort ratios and a research trawl survey executed annually since 1988.
 It fits changes in stock size to estimated production and removals, which comprise documented catches and predation by Atlantic cod (Gadus morhua).
-Predation is estimated by a functional relationship between predation rate and prev biomass.
-The model is fitted by Bayesian methods to thirtyyear data series.
-Changes to the model in 2015 included: revised calculation of mortality; linking biomass indices to modelled mid-year stock biomass; less informative prior distributions for parameters of the predation function; and a less informative prior distribution for the initial stock biomass.
+Predation is estimated by a functional relationship between predation rate and prey biomass.
+The model is fitted by Bayesian methods to thirty-year data series.
+Changes to the model in 2016 comprised the removal of a doubled uncertainty applied to the biomass of shrimps eaten by cod.